sunpy/sunpy/docs/guide/units-coordinates.rst

    >>> import astropy.units as u

-Once we have imported units we can create a quantity by mutltiplying a number by a unit::
+Once we have imported units we can create a quantity by multiplying a number by a unit::

    >>> length = 10 * u.meter